opendataConcordiaU/documentation/README.md

 Technology has allowed Concordia to collect large amounts of data and information on a variety of topics, which the university feels should be accessible to all.
 Concordia’s Open Data Hub makes machine-readable data easy to access from a single point and free to reuse without copyright, patents or other restrictions.

 Want to request a new data set?
 Interested in submitting your own dataset?
 Want to submit a project?
-Contact [opendata@concordia.ca](mailto:opendata@concordia.ca)
+Contact [help@concordia.ca](mailto:help@concordia.ca)

 ## Get Started